 Epiphone has a handful of pretty impressive starter kits.
 You can choose one of the Les Paul designs, including a Les Paul modeled after Guns N’ Roses guitarist Slash’s legendary Appetite for Destruction guitar.
-There’s also a Goth SG pack, for those with darker inclinations.
+There’s also an SG pack, for those who prefer a different body style.

 Also included is a chromatic tuner, strap, cable, picks and gig bag.